matt-dray/soccercolleagues/README.md

 ```

     ## [1] "Emile Heskey"

+This is especially satisfying if they only have one player in common.

 In the spirit of the ‘pub quiz’ nature of this, there’s also an
 *extremely* proof-of-concept Shiny app available with